-Transformation of modern society has been accompanied by three major industrial revolutions.
-With each – the steam engine, the age of science and mass production, and the rise of digital technology – sectoral transitions have accompanied by a transition in the type to skills needed to thrive.
+Modern society has been shaped by three major industrial revolutions.
+The steam engine, the age of science and mass production, and the rise of digital technology – sectoral transitions have accompanied by a transition in the type to skills needed to thrive.

-As we enter what is known as the Fourth Industrial Revolution, a time in which the current and developing environment is subject to disruptive technologies and trends such as the Internet of Things (IoT), robotics, virtual reality (VR) and artificial intelligence (AI).
-Each of these is once again changing the way we live and work.
+As we enter what is known as the Fourth Industrial Revolution, a time subject to disruptive technologies and trends such as IoT, robotics, virtual reality and AI - changing the way we live and work.